nus-cs2103-AY2223S2/ip/docs/README.md

-# CHopper helpdesk User Guide
+# Chopper helpdesk User Guide

 > “Your mind is for having ideas, not holding them.” – David Allen ([source](https://dansilvestre.com/productivity-quotes/))